 (c) If you exceed your Periodic Entitlements, extra Charges may apply or a Service may be limited in some way.
 Your Plan or Application Form will give details.

 7. Prepaid Plans

 (a) Prepayments are not redeemable for cash or other credit.

 (b) The Plan may specify a Use-by Date i.e. a period after which any Prepaid Entitlements that are not used expire without refund.
-Unless a Plan or your Application Form specifies otherwise, a Use-By Date of one year from the date of last activity on the Account (ie prepayment or sending of a Message) applies to all Prepaid Entitlements under Prepaid Plans.
+Unless a Plan or your Application Form specifies otherwise, a Use-By Date of one year applies to all Periodic Entitlements under Prepaid Plans.

 8. Automatic Top Ups for Prepaid Plans

 (a) Unless you have elected otherwise (by unchecking the appropriate box in your Application Form indicating you do not wish to top up the balance of your Periodic Entitlements automatically) the automatic top up feature will be enabled.
 You can disable the auto top up feature at any time by accessing the billing page in your Account.

 (b) If the automatic top up feature is enabled then, if the value of the balance of your Periodic Entitlements falls below $10, the balance of your Periodic Entitlements will be recharged with the same amount and using the same payment method as your initial purchase.